-Well, this was all the code language I cared to exchange with this fellow, a 275-pound military justice professional who presumably has an understanding of actual war zones but nevertheless is made uneasy by urban — or, more likely, by the sensation of minority status in a country one believes to be “white”.
+Well, this was all the code language I cared to exchange with this fellow, a 265-pound military justice professional who presumably has an understanding of actual war zones but nevertheless is made uneasy by urban — or, more likely, by the sensation of minority status in a country one believes to be “white”.

 This is where we are today, people.
 Rhetoric matters.
-How does one avoid tying this guy’s attitude directly to having a political candidate, and now a president, who talks incessantly about the carnage of American urban life?
-[When he’s not talking about the fear we should rightly maintain for other brown people, be they Hispanic or Arab.]
-For 18 months now he’s been trotting out this fear mongering (as opposed to solutions) from a place of high visibility and authority.
-Seems to me it has colored the way a whole lot of white people view urban areas, people of color, homeless people, even the universality that is urban grit and grime.
+How does one avoid tying this guy’s attitude directly to having a political candidate, and now a president, who talks incessantly about the “carnage” of American urban life?
+[When he’s not talking about the bodily fear we should feel in the presence of brown people, be they Hispanic or Arab.]
+For more three years now he’s been trotting out this fear-mongering (as opposed to solutions) from a place of high visibility and authority.
+Seems to me it has colored the way a whole lot of white people view urban areas, people of color, homeless people, even the global universality that is urban grit and grime.
 More likely, they’e long felt this way and now feel emboldened to verbalize it.

 The south side of Chicago reference was the kicker: Straight from Steve Bannon’s white nationalist gob to this guy’s ear, via Twitter and Fox News.

-There are plenty of Philly folk who learn my daughter is a freshman at Penn and raise their eyebrows, as in “that’s not a great part of town.”
-True enough, and so much better for it.
-You wanna live the entirety of your existence in some gentrified green zone, or perhaps a gated community in some lily-white suburb, or maybe a more pastoral outpost where gangs of dangerous immigrants or urban toughs might never find you?
+There are plenty of Philly folk who learn my daughter is an undergraduate at Penn and raise their eyebrows, as in “that’s not a great part of town…” True enough and so much better for it.
+You wanna live the entirety of your existence in some gentrified green zone, or perhaps a gated community in a lily-white suburb, or maybe some pastoral exurb where gangs of dangerous immigrants or urban toughs can’t find you?

-Or do you want to get a decent cheese steak, or check out the Phillies at Citizens Park, or maybe hop on the SEPTA and go clubbing?
+Or do you want to get a decent cheese steak around the corner, or check out the Phillies at Citizens Park, or maybe hop on the SEPTA and go clubbing?

 For me, and for Clara apparently, that’s an easy decision.
 Less so for large portions of Americans.

 No white person in America today is excempt from this phenomenon.
-The outgrowths of these prejudices are inescapable.
-When I drove south on this trip, from the northern Philly suburbs to grab Clara for dinner, one of my local friends advised that I avoid the famously traffic-choked I-76 corridor.
+The outgrowths of these cultural prejudices are inescapable.
+When I drove south on this trip, from the northern Philly suburbs to grab Clara one evening for dinner, one of my local friends advised that I avoid the famously traffic-choked I-76 corridor.
 So I took the surface roads, which took me right through the solidly African-American enclave of West Philly.
-I got nothing of the menacing vibe my Cincinnati friend got.
-It was nearly spring there in the Mid-Atlantic and folks were outside, porch-sitting, gossiping, working on their cars.
-As a Mainer, it felt damned spring-like to me.
+I got nothing of the menacing vibe my Cincinnati rental-bus friend got.
+It was nearly spring there in the Mid-Atlantic; folks were outside, porch-sitting, gossiping, working on their cars.
+As a Maine resident, I felt nothing but the thrill of warm weather.
 I drove through 20-25 blocks of this area with my windows down and never felt unsafe.

-And yet… Because I don’t know my way around Philly that well, I knew that eventually I would pass over Market Street, where I‘d be able to divine exactly where to go.
-At some point, headed south on 42nd Street, I saw a white guy walking north and I’ll admit it: I thought to myself, “Okay.
+And yet… Because I don’t know my way around Philly that well, I knew that eventually I would pass over Market Street, whereupon I‘d be able to divine exactly where to go.
+At some point, headed south on 42nd Street, I saw a white guy with a backpack walking north.
+I’ll admit it: I thought to myself, “Okay.
 I must be getting close to Penn.”
 Sure enough, Market was two lights away.